What should every teacher in the 21st century know and be able to do?

 36. Personalize learning.

-To genuinely personalize learning for all of your students in a typical K-20 public school or university is impossible (unless we have different definitions of personalized learning).
-That’s why this is last.
+To genuinely personalize learning for all of your students in a typical K-20 public school or university is impossible given the current circumstances (unless we have different definitions of personalized learning), and that’s why this is last.

 Image attribution flickr user flickeringbrad